- Matched Betting Quick Start Guide (1) – Bonus SR & SNR (Free Bet): Introduction

 - SR – Stake Returned Bonus (represented by Deposit Bonus requiring WR)

-In the UK, the bonus is often given in the form of Free Bet, which is usually SNR as indicated.
-SR is popular in Continental Europe & Caribbean bookmakers explained in the type 3. of welcome bonuses, which requires rollover/wager requirements (WR).
+In the UK, the bonus is often given in the form of a Free Bet, which is usually SNR as indicated.
+SR is popular in Continental Europe & Caribbean bookmakers explained in type 3. of welcome bonuses, which requires rollover/wager requirements (WR).

 Generally speaking, you can secure at least 70% return from SNR and over 90% from SR with 100% risk-free.
 Because you’re using free money viz. a portion of the free money offsets any potential losses and betting exchange commission.

-Let me explain how the whole process works by using Bookmaker.eu (Caribbean bookmaker) where you can find $300 – $500 (depending on the promotion) welcome bonus.
+Let me explain how the whole process works by using Bookmaker.eu (Caribbean bookmaker) where you can find a $300 – $500 (depending on the promotion) welcome bonus.
 I use this World Leading On-Line Bookmaker located in Costa Rica as an example for the bonus explanation.

 Allow me to repeat what I said before, that this is because Matched Betting is often believed to be exclusively for UK / Ireland players.
-However, actually, there are so many bookmakers providing generous bonus globally.
+However, actually, there are so many bookmakers providing generous bonuses globally.

 Bookmaker.eu Bonus Offer & Note

 In this case, they require 4 times rollover (this rule is changeable).
 Means bet 4 times the deposit + bonus.
 Some bookmakers ask for more rollover.
-Clearly hefty rollover requirements create problems for casual bettors.
+Clearly, hefty rollover requirements create problems for casual bettors.

 The bookmakers rely on the fact that the vast majority of their customers end up losing both their deposits and their bonuses way before they become eligible to withdraw the original bonus part.
-However, you as a smart punter can turn this bookie’s manoeuvre into an advantage.
+However, you as a smart punter can turn this bookie’s maneuver into an advantage.

 (See (2) & (3) guide for the comprehensive Instruction of the whole process,)